 3. Punta Sur Cerveceria for their Lionfish Pizza Special

-First known for their impressive micro-brewery – the first (and still only…) on Cozumel.
+First known for their impressive micro-brewery in Cozumel – the first (and still only…) on the island.

 This super cool little joint right downtown is run by innovative people who know their beer and obviously know their wood-burning oven, individual pizza pies.

 Great stuff.
 They also won over divers and local fishermen by featuring the invasive lionfish on a special pizza.
 Not only is it an eco-conscious and responsible travel crowd-pleaser, it’s also really really tasty.

 Punta Sur Cerveceria.
 Be sure to try: The lionfish & guajillo chile pizza the Nacional (with chorizo, avos, and jalapenos), their wood-oven empanadas.
 All of their yummy craft beers!